Alan has played guitar since 1995 . . . mostly acoustic Fenders.

 So the basic method is to adjust each string to the correct note by plucking it over and over while watching the tuner.
 The string is adjusted using the machine heads, or tuning keys.
 You probably already know what those are, but take a quick look at the photo below if you don't.

-Pluck the top string over and over, and adjust the appropriate machine head until the sting is tuned to an E. You will always want to tune up to a note, never down.
-If a string is sharp, tune it well below the desired note, then tune up to the note.
+Pluck the top string over and over, and adjust the appropriate machine head until the string is tuned to an E. You will always want to tune-up to a note, never down.
+If a string is sharp, tune it well below the desired note, then tune-up to the note.
 This will ensure that the strings are always tightly stretched.